eclipse-keyple/keyple-java/java/component/keyple-plugin/remote-se/core/README.md

 # Keyple Remote SE Plugin (Core library)

-The **Keyple Remote SE Plugin** allows a terminal to communicate with a "native" SE reader plugged into an another terminal.
+The **Keyple Remote SE Plugin** allows a terminal to communicate with a "native" SE reader plugged into another terminal.

-In a Calypso context, it is useful when your SAM reader and/or your PO reader are not connected to the same terminal.
+In a Calypso context, it is useful when your SAM reader and/or your PO reader aren't connected to the same terminal.
 With the **Keyple Remote SE Plugin**, you can open Calypso transaction within a distributed architecture.

 ## Table of Contents